Big Sky Blue | Observations

 It’s like Duolingo, but instead of learning Portuguese, you’re learning about marketing or finance.
 And you’re not just learning this content for fun: you’re getting credit that’ll count for your MBA.

-The analogy felt pretty clear—but it also got people thinking of an app when they started thinking about the school.
-Maybe better to open by comparing the school to a brick-and-mortar university...and then adjust the mental model by focusing on mobile-first.
+The analogy felt pretty clear—but it also got people thinking of an app instead of a grad school.
+Maybe, in v.2, it’d be better to first compare the school to a brick-and-mortar university...and then adjust the mental model by focusing on mobile-first.

 Solve a problem.